For best experience please turn on javascript and use a modern browser!

 Yes, all AUC students must live in the AUC student residences for the three years of their studies.

-AUC guarantees accommodation for all its students for three years.
-Living together in the student residences means that your time at AUC will become a true intercultural and social learning experience.
+Living together in the student residences means that your time at AUC will become an intercultural and social learning experience.
 The residential aspect of the international campus is an important part of life at AUC.
 You will be able to cooperate and discuss issues with fellow students and lecturers both during and after class hours, and engage in various social and cultural activities.

 • How are the rooms allocated?